-Do not use this medication if you are allergic to zonisamide, or to other sulfa drugs such as sulfamethoxazole (Gantanol), sulfisoxazole (Gantrisin), or sulfamethoxazole-trimethoprim (Bactrim, Septra, Cotrim, and others).
+You should not use this medication if you are allergic to zonisamide, or to other sulfa drugs such as sulfamethoxazole (Gantanol), sulfisoxazole (Gantrisin), or sulfamethoxazole-trimethoprim (Bactrim, Septra, Sulfatrim, SMX-TMP, and others).
 A sulfa drug allergic reaction can be fatal.

 - liver disease;

 - stomach flu or illness causing diarrhea;

 - a bone disorder that causes soft or weak bones or low bone mineral density;

 - a history of suicidal thoughts or actions; or

 - if you have been on a high-protein, low-carb diet.

 You may have thoughts about suicide while taking this medication.
 Tell your doctor if you have new or worsening depression or suicidal thoughts during the first several months of treatment, or whenever your dose is changed.

 Your family or other caregivers should also be alert to changes in your mood or symptoms.
 Your doctor will need to check you at regular visits.
 Do not miss any scheduled appointments.